-From listening to hundreds of safety managers, we see that safety manager's goals and objectives often collide with operations managers who job is to perform the mission and generate revenue.
+From listening to hundreds of safety managers, we see that safety managers' goals and objectives often collide with operations managers whose job is to perform the mission and generate revenue.
 When considering these competing demands, it becomes logical that safety managers need to be cultivating good working relationships from both the top and the bottom.

 Related Aviation Safety Manager Articles

 - What Makes a Good Aviation Safety Manager?